repoze/repoze.pgtextindex/README.txt

 The arguments to the constructor are as follows:

 ``discriminator``
-        The ``repoze.catalog`` discrminator for this index.
-For more information on discrminators see the `repoze.catalog documentation`_.
+        The ``repoze.catalog`` discriminator for this index.
+For more information on discriminators see the `repoze.catalog documentation`_.
         This argument is required.

 ``dsn``